Experimental Bounds on Deformed Muon Lifetime Dilation: Acknowledgments

 \section{Acknowledgments}

 I. P. L. was partially supported by the National Council for Scientific and Technological Development - CNPq grant 312547/2023-4.
 CP acknowledges support by the excellence cluster QuantumFrontiers of the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) under Germany's Excellence Strategy -- EXC-2123 QuantumFrontiers -- 390837967 and was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project Number 420243324.
+P. H. M. thanks Coordena\c c\~ao de Aperfei\c coamento de Pessoal de N\'ivel Superior - Brazil (CAPES) - Finance Code 001 for financial support.
+The authors would like to acknowledge networking support by the COST Action BridgeQG (CA23130), supported by COST (European Cooperation in Science and Technology).